ericroady87-jpg/Spare-My-Life/README.md

    c.
 Updating the WORDLIST by adding more words.

    d.
 Updating the HANGMAN imgs to better match the overall theme of the game.

+   e.
+Better compatibility for mobile devices

  (potential updates)